mab253/software-interventions-spring22/assignments/week4.md

 **setup:**

 1. [Remix this Glitch project](https://glitch.com/edit/#!/blushing-rose-turnover) and take a look around.
-This Node project will act like your server.
+This Node project will act like your server, where you will write functions that program your new Twilio phone number.
 2. Get a free account at [Twilio.com](https://twilio.com) - click "Sign up."
 You'll need to verify your e-mail address and a phone number - either your real one, or something like [Google Voice](https://voice.google.com), or use the temporary numbers on [this website](https://receive-sms-free.cc/).
 3. Choose a new Twilio phone number!
 This is the number we are going to program.
 (You will see that you have $15 balance for free in your trial account - it will not cost money to "buy" this trial phone number.)
 4. Get familiar with the [Twilio console](https://twilio.com/console).
 You should see an Accound SID, an Auth Token, and your new Twilio phone number listed under "Account Info."

 **in Node.js, SEND SMS:**
 1. Check out your `.env` file - there should be a list of variables that you need, but they'll be empty.
 Input the correct values from your Twilio console.
 2. Find `server.js` - we want to write our first function, to send our SMS when the function is called.
 Look for a function called `/send-sms`.
 3. Where the comments suggest, you'll want to write the code to send an outbound SMS!
 See [this documentation](https://www.twilio.com/docs/sms/quickstart/node#send-an-outbound-sms-message-with-nodejs) for guidance.
 4. For the content of your SMS message, ask your 'user' a question.
+What is this poll about, what are they voting on?
+Is this a silly survey, a quiz?
+For example, "Do you agree with the following statement: cats rule the internet?"

-**let's call this function, in static site:**
+**let's call this function, from static site:**

 1. Open your Glitch static site, your project log.
 Create a new post, and add a button to it.
 Your button should call a Javascript function that looks something like this:
 ```